twallet/habitus/docs/LIFECYCLE.md

 - January 1st (New Year's Day)
 - First Monday of the year

+### One-Time Frequency

+One-time trackings create reminders that occur only once on a specific date:

+- **`oneTimeDate`:** Required date in YYYY-MM-DD format (must be today or in the future)
+- **`days`:** Must be `null` (no days pattern)
+- **Reminder creation:** One reminder is created for each schedule time on the specified date
+- **No recurrence:** When a one-time reminder is answered, no new reminder is created

+**Example:**

+- Date: `2024-12-25`
+- Times: `09:00`, `18:00`
+- Result: Two reminders created, one at 09:00 and one at 18:00 on December 25, 2024

+**Conversion:**

+- One-time trackings can be converted to recurring by providing a days pattern
+- Recurring trackings can be converted to one-time by providing a `oneTimeDate` and setting `days` to `null`
+- When converting, all existing reminders are deleted and new ones are created based on the new type

 ### Next Reminder Calculation

+**For recurring trackings only:**

 When calculating the next reminder time: